mrtnstkl/fuzzy-search-server/readme.md

 ## Overview

-A simple HTTP server that performs fuzzy searches on a data set loaded from a text file.
+A simple HTTP server that performs fuzzy searches on a dataset loaded from a text file.

 Uses [cpp-httplib](https://github.com/yhirose/cpp-httplib) and [nlohmann/json](https://github.com/nlohmann/json).